-Maintain the tires by slightly over inflating them before long term car storage.
+Maintain the tires by slightly overinflating them before long-term car storage.
 This will help prevent flat spots from forming.
 Make sure to stay away from products that increase shine, as these products can dry out the rubber and can cause dry rot.
-Lastly, inspect the tires for any possible leaks and If necessary, have them repaired or replaced before storing a car for 6 months.
-Keep reading for more tips on how to store a car for winter.
+Lastly, inspect the tires for any possible leaks and if necessary, have them repaired or replaced before storing a car for 6 months.

 6. Remove the Battery

 If you plan on storing a car for 6 months or longer, remove the car battery entirely.
-If the battery terminal is corroded make sure to carefully clean it with baking soda and water, then rinse with distilled water.
-To start, unhook the battery by removing the negative cable first and store the battery off the ground (preferably on a wooden block) in a climate-controlled environment above freezing.
+If the battery terminal is corroded, be sure to carefully clean it with baking soda and water, then rinse it with distilled water.
+To start, unhook the battery by removing the negative cable first and storing the battery off the ground (preferably on a wooden block) in a climate-controlled environment above freezing.
 Attach a trickle charger to maintain your vehicle’s battery life.

 7. Check the Coolant